Clean Hands Attestations

 How to read Clean Hands attestations

-Human ID issues its Clean Hands attestation to users who prove that they are not on any sanctions lists (see all the lists here: ).
+Human ID issues its Clean Hands attestation to users who prove that they are not on any sanctions lists (see all the lists here: Lists checked for Proof of Clean Hands).

 Off-chain with Sign Protocol